Etico – Sartoria Marchigiana

 Le Marche is a region in the hearth of Italy where several artisans work on fabrics and shoes and create unique pieces as we are trying to recreate today.
 Our workshop is based in Ripe S. Ginesio, a medieval town that younger artisans and foreigners are trying to bring back to life.

 Cambiamenti 2021, the great national competition that discovers, rewards and supports the best Italian companies born in the last four years that have been able to rediscover traditions, promote their territory and community, innovate products and processes and build the future.
-In second place was Etico Sartoria Marchigiana, which produces clothes with certified 100 percent natural fabrics and hand-dyed with vegetable materials.
+In second place was Etico Sartoria Marchigiana, which produces clothes with 100 percent natural certified fabrics and hand-dyed with vegetable material.